Fellow-Consulting-AG/docapp-docs/docs/doc2/settings-document-types.md

 ![](/_images/doc2/Settings/Users/Document Types/Image_5_field_settings.png)

 If you have completed all your settings, and you wish to save them, please confirm this with the `SAVE SETTINGS` button.
-If this is not done, the settings will not be applied.
+If this is not done, the settings will not be applied.<br>

 ![](/_images/doc2/Settings/Users/Document Types/Image_6_save_settings.png)